-For the purpose of providing safe transportation for all students, the following guidelines must be observed:
+For the purpose of providing safe transportation for all students, in addition to the other Code of Conduct rules, the following guidelines must be observed:

 - Refrain from conduct or behavior that interferes with the orderly, safe and expeditious transportation of bus riders. - Obey the bus driver at all times. - Act appropriately while waiting for the bus. - Give your proper name when requested by the bus driver or monitor. - Be at the bus stop at least ten (10) minutes prior to a scheduled stop time. - Ride only on assigned bus. - Board and depart only at the assigned bus stop. - Remain seated at all times when the bus is moving. - Refrain from eating or drinking while aboard the bus. - Refrain from using cellular telephones and other electronic devices while on the bus.